CARE ACT 2014

 Deferring payment can help people to delay the need to sell their home, and provides peace of mind during a time that can be challenging (or even a crisis point) for them and their loved ones as they make the transition into care.

 “Deferred payment is fundamentally about having a mechanism that avoids the family facing the trauma of a fire sale of the property at the moment of crisis.
 Having a deferred payment gives that piece of mind of knowing that is not something they have to address at that point.
-It also ensures that the property is not sold at a point when everything else is going on, potentially at a lower print than it would achieve if properly market over time.
+It also ensures that the property is not sold at a point when everything else is going on, potentially at a lower price than it would achieve if properly marketed over time.
 It is an important protection of the asset, but much more important protection of the emotional crisis that a family is in at the point at which this takes place.
 That is the best way to understand what a deferred payment should be about.”
 (Paul Burstow, Hansard 2014)

 A deferred payment agreement can provide additional flexibility for when and how someone pays for their care and support.
 It should be stressed from the outset that the payment for care and support is deferred and not ‘written off’ – the costs of provision of care and support will have to be repaid by the individual (or a third party on their behalf) at a later date.